hkwu/ghastly/docs/README.md

 </p>

 ##### Mention
-You can use the client's mention as a prefix.
+You can specify the client's mention as a prefix by using the special value `@self`.
 This is the recommended prefix as it's inherently unique.

 ```js
 const client = new Client({ prefix: '@self' });